liufengting/FTPopOverMenu/README.md

 [![Gitter](https://badges.gitter.im/liufengting/FTPopOverMenu.svg)](https://gitter.im/liufengting/FTPopOverMenu?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-A pop over menu which is maybe the easiest one to use.
+A pop over menu for iOS which is maybe the easiest one to use.
 Now supports both portrait and landscape.

 ## ScreenShots